Top tips for writing a successful Fellowship nomination

 Our Fellows are central to all that we do.
 Use these top tips when nominating candidates for Fellowship, so that we can continue to elect the brightest minds to the Academy.

 Our 10-year strategy sets the ambition to evolve our Fellowship to be more reflective of the society we live in.
-In 2022, Black, Asian and minority ethnic researchers made up just 8% of the Fellowship, while 21% of Fellows are women and 34% are based outside of London, Cambridge and Oxford.
+In 2024, Black, Asian and minority ethnic researchers made up just 8% of the Fellowship, while 22% of Fellows are women.
+The Fellowship is regionally dominated by London, 26%, South East, 18% and East of England, 17%.
 To improve this, the pool of candidates we elect from must grow to include a broader diversity of thought, expertise, and backgrounds.

 "Every Fellow can play a part in helping us fill the pool with excellent candidates.
-One way is to seek out diverse nominations from underrepresented groups or, make yourself known and visible within your institution as an Academy nominator, to allow potential candidates to come to you.
+One way is to seek out diverse nominations from underrepresented groups.
+Make yourself known and visible within your institution as an Academy nominator to allow potential candidates to come to you.
 Keep the doors of communication open so that people can approach you to discuss nominations."

-Connect with your Equity, Diversity and Inclusion (EDI) professionals in your organisation who can support you, and reach out to your internal networks for disability, race, gender, LGBTQ+.
+Connect with your Equity, Diversity and Inclusion (EDI) professionals in your organisation who can support you, and reach out to your internal networks for disability, race, gender, or LGBTQ+.
 Be aware of some of the hesitations that diverse candidates may face and how different career experiences contribute to the excellence and leadership we seek.
-You may wish to use our EDI principles to guide you and our EDI Manager Vivien Kintu can help make connections.
+You may wish to use our EDI principles to guide you and our Senior EDI Manager, Vivien Kintu, can help you make connections.

-We have now held two nominations masterclasses for Fellows to learn what makes a successful nomination.
-You can view the recording here.
+We have held two nominations masterclasses for Fellows to learn what makes a successful nomination.
+You can view the recording below.

-The criteria for election is either that the candidate has made an outstanding or unique contribution to a field of research, for their notable leadership and management roles, or for contributing to the public understanding of medical science.
-Only Fellows can nominate candidates; one serves as the principal nominator, and they must be supported by two other Fellows as referees.
-The election process begins in July; please see the timetable for elections in 2022-23.
+Criteria for election is that the candidate has made an outstanding contribution to the advancement of medical science or to the application of existing scientific knowledge or understanding in an innovative way, so as to bring about advances in human health and welfare.
+Some candidates may also be elected for their notable leadership and management roles, or for contributing to the public understanding of medical science.
+Only Fellows can nominate candidates; one Fellow serves as the principal nominator, and they must be supported by two other Fellows.
+The election process begins in July; please see the timetable for elections in 2025-26.

-The application contains a citation, a list of 10 principal contributions, a summary of achievements, a CV, and the full list of publications.
-Read our 5 top tips on how to write these successfully so that your candidate is elected.
+The application contains a citation (made up of 4 questions), a list of 10 principal contributions, a summary of achievements, a CV, and a full list of publications.
+Read on for our 5 top tips on how to write these successfully so that your candidate is elected.

 Your application must be accessible and understandable, as it will be reviewed by people who are not experts in the field.
 Don’t let too much detail be the downfall of your nomination.
 Make sure that it looks professional and that spelling is correct.